EDS-Bioinformatics-Laboratory/FSS-Navigator/README.md

 * The Python program assumes a strict naming of the pre-defined files in the FSS according as outlined in the usage rules of the FSS.
 * Directories starting with a dot (e.g., .git) are not recognized as a directory.
 Not really a problem but needs to be solved.
 * The construct 'item in' searches for substrings.
 Therefore, if you have a file test.abc and in the configuration file you specify filesInclude = xtest.abc, then test.abc is also included in the tree.
+* Currently, it is not possible to specify a different location for .navigate using the command line options.
+This directory should be in the root of the FSS.
+If .navigate is at a different location, then the links in the html files (parsed from markdown) will no longer work.
+Can probably be quite easily fixed by making a change to the parse functions.
 * Figures are shown in a separate browswer tab since these are not automatically scaled to the size of the iframe in navigate-template.html
 * To run Navigate.py it requires Python to be installed on your computer.
 A compiled version will be made available later in order to run the program without a Python installation.